shashankag14/Cityscapes-Segmentation/README.md

 # SemanticSegmentation
-A project based on neural networks for semantic segmentation
+A project based Semantic Segmentation for the course on Neural Networks (Theory and Implenentation) at Universität des Saarlandes, Germany.

 ## Task 1 :
 Semantic segmentation on PASCAL VOC Dataset using R2UNET Arch.